The model theory of the curve graph: Background

-The following result is a standard fact from model theory, and is essential for us.

 \begin{theorem} Let $T$ be a theory, and let $\M$ and $\mathcal{N}$ be models of $T$.
-Suppose that $I$ is a family of partial isomorphisms between $\mM$ and $\mathcal{N}$.
+Suppose that $I$ is a family of partial isomorphisms between $\mM$ and $\mathcal{N}$ with the back and forth property.
 Then for each $f\in I$, the types of the domain and the range of $f$ are equal.

-In particular, if $I$ is the family of partial isomorphisms between subsets of $\omega$--saturated models of $T$ and if $I$ has the back--and--forth property, then the quantifier--free type of a tuple in an arbitrary model of $T$ determines its type.
+In particular, if $I$ is the family of finite partial isomorphisms between subsets of $\omega$--saturated models of $T$ and if $I$ has the back--and--forth property, then the quantifier--free type of a tuple in an arbitrary model of $T$ determines its type.
 Therefore, $T$ has quantifier elimination.
 The converse also holds. \end{theorem}

-In our context, we will be interested in enlarging the language of graph theory in order to embed the theory of the curve graph in a theory with quantifier elimination, and then interpreting the theory of the curve graph therein.
-This way, we cannot quite obtain absolute quantifier elimination for the theory of the curve graph, and instead we will obtain quantifier elimination relative to natural classes of formulae.
+In our context, we will be interested in enlarging the language of graph theory in order to embed the theory of the curve graph in a theory with quantifier elimination, and then bi--interpreting the theory of the curve graph with this larger theory.
+As we have already remarked, we cannot quite obtain absolute quantifier elimination for the theory of the curve graph, and instead we will obtain quantifier elimination relative to natural classes of formulae.
 As stated in the introduction, absolute quantifier elimination is not possible for the curve graph.